Sexually Transmitted Infections.

-NSU can be caused by a number of bacteria for which there are no available tests.
-Very rarely it can result from friction during sex, an allergy or excess alcohol.
+NSU can be caused by a number of bacteria or germs for which there are no available tests.
+Very rarely it can result from friction during sex, an allergy or chemicals and other irritants.

 How is it treated?

-It is treated with antibiotics.
-You can get these from your GP or Sexual Health clinic.
-Your partner should be tested and treated for other STI’s.
+It is treated with a course of antibiotics.
+You can get these from a Sexual Health clinic.

 What happens if it’s not treated?